rdkit/rdkit/Docs/Book/RDKit_Book.rst

 Dative bonds have the special characteristic that they don't affect the valence on the start atom, but do affect the end atom.
-So in this case, the N atoms involved in the dative bond have the valence of 3 that we expect from bipy, while the Cu has a valence of 4:
+So in this case, the N atoms involved in the dative bond have the valence of 3 that we expect from bipy, while the Cu has a valence of 2, as only the two ionic bonds contribute to the valence:

 .. doctest::

   >>> bipycu.GetAtomWithIdx(4).GetTotalValence()
   3
   >>> bipycu.GetAtomWithIdx(12).GetTotalValence()
-  4
+  2

 Ring closures
 -------------